Not another retreat.

 This gives you a general idea of how the course is structured, but each day will be different depending on the content we’re covering.

-• Each morning starts with an extended asana practice, complete with meditation and pranayama.
+• Each day starts with a guided asana practice, complete with meditation and pranayama.

 No two practices are the same - you’ll experience a variety of styles and themes that showcase just how versatile yoga can be.
 Each one is unique and designed to teach you something new.